-This last consideration, identifying the level and cost of the services that will be required to provide support to a loved one, is often the most difficult.
+Identifying the required level and cost of services is often the most difficult task.
 Indeed, families and caregivers seldom add up the costs of the support they give to the PIN.
 Those who contend that a disabled individual's financial needs are minimal often forget to add up the cash value of the many services they provide.
-These costs can include serving as advocate, counselor, social service coordinator, companion, guardian, chauffeur, money manager, and recreation director, services that without which the PIN could not function.
-These services are critical to maintaining the function and quality of the PIN's life.
-If a parent or caregiver dies or becomes incapacitated without planning for the continuation of such support and services, the functions and quality of life that the person with a disability is likely to be endangered.
+These costs can include serving as advocate, counselor, social service coordinator, companion, guardian, chauffeur, money manager, and recreation director.
+These services are critical to maintaining the function and quality of the PIN's life but are only "free" when performed by an unpaid family caregiver.
+If a parent or caregiver dies or becomes incapacitated without planning for the continuation of such support and services, the PIN's functioning and quality of life are likely to decline.

-Some of these services are available through government funded programs designed for individuals for disabilities.
-Unfortunately, these programs are generally designed only to provide a basic level of support, and the items and activities that make lives enjoyable, those that truly provide "quality of life," are simply unavailable.
-Moreover, the eligibility thresholds for most of these programs are quite low, and accessing these programs because of the eligibility thresholds is difficult.
+Some of these services are available through government funded programs designed for individuals with disabilities.
+Unfortunately, these programs are generally designed only to provide a basic level of support, and the items and activities that make lives enjoyable, those that truly provide "quality of life," are simply not offered by these programs.
+Moreover, the eligibility thresholds for most of these programs are quite low and accessing them because of the financial eligibility thresholds is difficult.
 As a result, families and caregivers often seek to "supplement" these public benefit programs with their own funds without jeopardizing benefit eligibility.
 This is where competent planning advice becomes critical.

-V. Elements of a Comprehensive Future Care Plan
+W. Elements of a Comprehensive Future Care Plan

-The needs of every PIN are unique, and so, then, is each Future Care Plan, and it should maximize the formal and informal supports that the PIN receives from government funded programs, family caregivers, community supports provided by not-for-profit organization and others.
+The needs of every PIN are unique, and so, then, is each Future Care Plan.
+The Future Care Plan should maximize and coordinate the formal and informal supports that the PIN receives from government funded programs, family caregivers, community supports provided by not-for-profit organizations and others.
 However, all Future Care Plans must contain three components: a legal plan, a financial plan, and a life care plan.